 A narrow fiber-optic scope is inserted through the tip of your penis into the urethra.
-The laser inserted through the scope is used to destroy, vaporize or cut out the prostate tissue blocking urine flow.
+The laser inserted through the scope is used to vaporize or cut out the prostate tissue blocking urine flow.
 Depending on the procedure, your doctor might also use instruments to remove cut pieces of prostate tissue from the bladder.

 After the procedure